jimtyhurst/annotated_bibliography/R_package_structure_for_good.md

 * A standard for where to store files.
     * R code (functions) in the `R/` directory.
     * R Markdown in the `vignettes/` directory.
-        * Some people put exploratory data analysis scripts or markdown in a `research/` folder.
+        * Note: Some people put exploratory data analysis scripts or other R Markdown scripts in a top-level directory called `analysis/` or `research/`.
+            * However, the package structure does not specify those other directories, so `devtools::check()` will give a `NOTE`: "Non-standard file/directory found at top level".
+            * You can avoid the `NOTE` by adding the extra directory to the `.Rbuildignore` file.
+            * So it is possible to override the standard form of the package structure, but you should have a good reason for doing so.
     * Metadata, data about your project:
         * A `README.md` displays by default on the home page of the project if you use one of the Git repository providers to store your project. e.g. [GitHub](https://github.com/), [GitLab](https://gitlab.com/), [BitBucket](https://bitbucket.org/), [Framagit](https://framagit.org/), etc.
             * Note: All of the Git repository providers allow you to have private repositories if you do not want to expose your work publicly.